VU-Irakliy/ATSPZK/README.md

 # ATSPZK
-Asymmetric Travelling Salesman Problem Zhang &amp; Korf's Algorithm.
+Asymmetric Travelling Salesman Problem Algorithm proposed by Zhang &amp; Korf . <br>
 This is the Bachelor Project done by Irakliy Marsagishvili for Vrije Universiteit Amsterdam.

 Documentation: <br>